 Undoubtedly, you are already diligent about reducing costs.
 But you may not have gotten in the habit of strategic pricing: cutting costs to drive up demand.
 A notable example is IKEA, which builds a 1.5 to 2 percent product price reduction into its budget planning every year, as a forcing function.
 This requires its planners to figure out how to reduce costs significantly, and it has created the kind of customer loyalty that no disruptor can dislodge.

 6. Profit from overlooked assets.
 Many digital disruptions take advantage of assets that have been underutilized.
 This approach is feasible because of the way digital technology reduces friction and reveals options.
-The sharing economy businesses that sell access to unused privately owned automobiles, production plants, homes, and office spaces changed their industries by monetizing their assets’ previously unused capacity.
+The sharing economy businesses that sell access to unused time in privately owned automobiles, production plants, homes, and office spaces changed their industries by monetizing their assets’ previously unused capacity.

-You too can disrupt your industry, by identifying ways to create value from underused assets.
+You, too, can disrupt your industry, by identifying ways to create value from underused assets.
 These may be found anywhere in your business.
 With a cloud computing installation, you may make more effective use of your computer processing power — and your programmers’ time.
 Or consider the stockroom of a big-box store.
 The space is big because of the scaling factor of labor.
 Once you have paid for the cost of putting in one pallet, putting in the next four is quite cheap.
 Because digital interoperability makes it easier to process multiple materials and products from multiple vendors, why not share back rooms and warehouse staff?

 Overlooked assets don’t have to be physical.
 They can include proprietary information, continually gathered data, or specialized expertise.
 For example, the Aravind Eye Hospital in India is one of the most effective cataract treatment centers in the world.
-It treats professional expertise as a specialized asset.
+It values professional expertise as a specialized asset.
 Each surgeon treats 10 times as many cataract patients per day, on average, as a similar surgeon would in the United States.
 The hospital, whose processes were modeled after those of McDonald’s, uses every means possible to focus a skilled surgeon’s time where it matters most: on the cataract operation.
 Everything else, including administrative work and referrals of complex cases, is handled by someone else.

 7. Control your part of the platform.
 Disruptive companies don’t do everything themselves.
 They rely on the capabilities provided by others.
-Those capabilities will be increasingly available as vast business-to-business platforms emerge: platforms such as Amazon Web Services, GE’s Predix, Siemens’s MindSphere, and the emerging Chinese “Belt and Road” system.
+Those capabilities will be more widely available as vast business-to-business platforms emerge: platforms such as Amazon Web Services, GE’s Predix, Siemens’s MindSphere, and the emerging Chinese “Belt and Road” system.
 A platform is a group of interoperable technologies that provide a basic infrastructure into which applications and processes from a host of companies can fit, working together seamlessly.
 The new digital platforms will help transform enterprises in the same way that their online predecessors, such as Google, Facebook, and Amazon, helped change consumer habits.
 A platform provides access to others on the platform, new ways of creating value from digital assets, and a much greater scale at minimal cost.
 Just as it’s vital to know what your company is best at, it’s critical to know where you can rely on others’ technology and solutions.

 But you don’t have to own platforms to profit from them.
 Instead, focus on a part of the platform that gives you a right to win and establishes stable standards for an entire ecosystem.
 For example, if you are one of many component manufacturers for, say, servers or home-control devices, or one of many developers of similar software apps, you may lose value.
 But if you carve out a distinctive identity and role within other companies’ ecosystems, you can still draw value to you.
 You can be like Corning, manufacturing the Gorilla Glass used in the iPhone, along with many other kinds of specialty glass used for automobiles and other smartphones; or like HCL Technologies, which has parlayed its distinctive R&D and consultation capabilities into a refined outsourced technology business serving other high-tech companies.